MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-quickstart.md

 This script automates the following steps:

 - Downloads the GitHub repo `Azure/AKS-Edge` to the current working folder
-- Uses the [`AksEdgeAzureSetup.ps1`](https://github.com/Azure/AKS-Edge/blob/main/tools/scripts/AksEdgeAzureSetup/AksEdgeAzureSetup.ps1) to retrieve the Azure credentials and create a service principal that is used to connect the cluster to Azure Arc.
+- Uses the [`AksEdgeAzureSetup.ps1`](https://github.com/Azure/AKS-Edge/blob/main/tools/scripts/AksEdgeAzureSetup/AksEdgeAzureSetup.ps1) to prompt the user to log in to the Azure portal using their Azure credentials and create a service principal that is used to connect the cluster to Azure Arc.
 - Invoke `Start-AideWorkflow` function that performs the following
   - Download and install AKS Edge Essentials MSI.
   - Install required Host OS features (`Install-AksEdgeHostFeatures`).
 The machine may reboot when Hyper-V is enabled and you need to restart the script again.